BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-dataset-relevance.md

 ### 10. Spatial data file format

-Spatial data can be formatted into one of several different data types, for example, [vector and raster](https://en.wikipedia.org/wiki/GIS_file_formats) based file formats.
-Our research showed that users find this information useful prior to downloading a dataset.
-Clearly presenting this information will help ensure that your users can make an informed decision on the validity of a dataset download.
+Geospatial data can be formatted in several different data types, users may require a speific [GIS format](https://en.wikipedia.org/wiki/GIS_file_formats).
+Clearly presenting whether a dataset is a raster or vector format will help users to make an informed decision on the suitability of the data.
 <div class="image-container">

 ![Data format information next to download link](../../_media/assess-dataset-relevance/vector-raster.png)